asreview/asreview/docs/source/data_labeled.rst

 in the `ASReview GitHub repository
 <https://github.com/asreview/asreview/blob/master/tests/demo_data/baseline_tag-notes_labels.ris>`_.
 All labels in this example are valid ways to label the data.
-Exported RIS file from ASReview LAB can be imported into ASReview LAB again whereafter all labels are recoginized.
+Exported RIS file from ASReview LAB can be imported into ASReview LAB again, and whereafter all labels are recognized.

 Partially labeled data
 ----------------------